On-Demand Custom Earbuds, Manufactured With 3D Printing

 The process begins with a fast, non-intrusive digital scan of the customer’s ear canal using a 3D scanner.
 A technician edits the digital file into a 3D printable mold, and sends it wirelessly to the 3D printer.
 Once printed, the parts are rinsed in isopropyl alcohol and post-cured.
 A technician casts biocompatible silicone into the molds, removes the 3D printed shell, then finishes and coats the final product.

-Walk through a step-by-step guide of the production for custom silicone ear molds using the Form 2 and Formlabs’ Clear Resin.
+Walk through a step-by-step guide of the production for custom silicone ear molds using a Formlabs SLA 3D printer and Formlabs’ Clear Resin.

 What’s Next for Mass Customization?